kubernetes/cloud-provider-openstack/docs/cinder-csi-plugin/using-cinder-csi-plugin.md

 Starting from Kubernetes 1.18, CSI migration is supported as beta feature.
 If you have persistence volumes that are created with in-tree `kubernetes.io/cinder` plugin, you could migrate to use `cinder.csi.openstack.org` Container Storage Interface (CSI) Driver.

 * The CSI Migration feature for Cinder, when enabled, shims all plugin operations from the existing in-tree plugin to the `cinder.csi.openstack.org` CSI Driver.
-* In order to use this feature, the Openstack Cinder CSI Driver must be installed on the cluster.
+* In order to use this feature, the OpenStack Cinder CSI Driver must be installed on the cluster.
 * To turn on the migration, set `CSIMigration` and `CSIMigrationOpenstack` feature gates to true for kube-controller-manager and kubelet.
 * For more info, please refer [Migrate to CCM with CSI Migration](../openstack-cloud-controller-manager/migrate-to-ccm-with-csimigration.md#migrate-from-in-tree-cloud-provider-to-openstack-cloud-controller-manager-and-enable-csimigration) guide